A few weeks ago L came home with a surprise: two free tickets to the Renaissance Faire, . L’s parents gladly volunteered to watch Z f.

 The faire had two out-door pubs requiring ID; this way the alcohol and the more suggestive entertainment was contained in a 21-and-older environment.
 For example, we enjoyed a rowdy performance by a Pirate-themed troop of actors and singers in the smaller of the pubs with plenty of suggestive word play.

 At the other pub we enjoyed beer and sampled mead as the main jousting events took place.
 Half the seating was around the bar, the other was a kid-friendly zone on the other side of the arena.
-Performers were split into teams, represented in coordinating colors and countries such as Spain, France, England etc..
 Events included horse racing, long sword fights, jousting, fencing and more.
 The performers interacted frequently with the crowd and it was a popular event.
 If we knew we would have gotten food and ate at seats waiting in advanced.

 We were surprised to see many families with little fairies, dragons, robin hoods, peter pans, and princesses just as much as we saw costumes on groups of adults.
-There were many children specific firms of entertainment including puppet shows, a robin-hood play, and musicians.
-In addition to this, for a small fee, children could shoot a water balloon out of a wood catapult at a play castle and fight with Styrofoam swords and shields.
+There were many children specific forms of entertainment including puppet shows, a robin-hood play, and musicians.

 There were also interactive opportunities for adults including lessons in archery, long sword, and throwing axes.
 Beyond this payed entertainment there were interactive displays including a Latin mass service, a gypsy camp, and the may-pole dance.